ABI-Tutorials/CellML-OpenCOR-PMR/source/index.rst

   inward current) spike that is triggered when the membrane voltage reaches about -70mV.
-This is caused by the huge increase in sodium channel conductance :math:`g_{\text{Na}}\left( t \right)` shown in the panel below.
+This is caused by the huge increase in sodium channel conductance :math:`g_{\text{Na}}\left( t \right)` shown in the panel below associated with the simultaneous opening of the *m*-gate and closing of the *h*-gate (5:sup:`th` panel down).
 The resting state of about
 | -80mV in the top panel is set by the potassium equilibrium (Nernst)
-  potential via the open potassium channel.
-As can be seen in the bottom panel, the rise in potential from -80mV to this threshold is associated with the declining conductance of the two potassium channels.
-With a small background leakage current :math:`i_{L}\left( t \right)`, the declining conductance of the potassium channel ensures that the membrane potential can drift upwards.
+  potential via the open potassium channels.
+As can be seen from the 4\ :sup:`th` and bottom panels, it is the closing of the time-dependent potassium *n*-gate and the corresponding decline of potassium conductance that, with a small background leakage current :math:`i_{L}\left( t \right)`, leads to the membrane potential rising from -80mV to the threshold for activation of the sodium channel (note the dotted red line showing the point when *n(t)* reaches a minimum).
   Later cardiac cell models include additional ion channels that directly affect the heart rate by controlling this rise.

+We have now covered all existing features of CellML and OpenCOR.
+But, most importantly, you have learned 'best practice' for building CellML models, including encapsulation of sub-components and a modular approach in which units, parameters and model components are defined in separate files that are imported into a composite model.

 1. **Model annotation**